ciDSproj/wine_classification/README.md

 region in Italy but derived from different wine cultivars.

 ## Feature Selection and Building Logistic Regression models
+I used filter and wrapper methods to select a subset of the original features which are good predictors of the target.
+I also applied L1 and L2 regularizations as penalties against model complexity.
+For each method applied, I built  and evaluated a logistic regression model.
+Another approach that I used for selecting relevant features was using a random forest model and measuring the feature importance.

 ## Feature Importance with Random Forest